treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 Unlike the list `reverse` method (e.g. `numbers.reverse()`), `reversed` doesn't mutate the list (it returns an iterator of the reversed items instead).

 Unlike the `numbers[::-1]` slice syntax, `reversed(numbers)` doesn't build up a whole new list: the lazy iterator it returns retrieves the next item in reverse as we loop.

+^ add something about how this is the best(?) way to reverse a string?

 Also `reversed(numbers)` is a lot more readable than `numbers[::-1]` (which just looks weird if you've never seen that particular use of slicing before).

 If we combine the non-copying nature of the `reversed` and `zip` functions, we can rewrite the `palindromic` function (from [enumerate](#enumerate) above) without taking any extra memory (no copying of lists is done here):